dstroot/readme/README.md

 ## Caveat

-Take this document with a grain of salt - some of this may be aspirational.
+Take this document with a grain of salt - some of this is aspirational.
 If you find me not living up to my principles please point it out to me.
-I need feedback to course correct as well all do.
+I need feedback to course correct as we all do.
 Speaking of feedback...

 ## Feedback